 Tuning Apps

 Nowadays, tuning apps found on smartphones are the more convenient choice.
 The tuning app receives the audio signal from the in-built microphone and displays the note of the string that was plucked.
 Tuning apps are also available on laptops, PCs and other smart devices.
 Although, these apps can’t be relied on for perfect results, they are the most preferred since it is readily available with us almost all the time.
-You can also use the tuning app available on our website.
+You can also use the ukulele tuner available on our website.

 And that’s about everything you need to know about ukulele strings.
 You can go ahead and swap your existing uke’s strings for other new type of strings if you want to experiment with different ukulele tones or sounds.
 Most ukulele strings have a lifespan of a year or two, unlike guitar strings.
 So don’t fret too much about wear and tear of ukulele strings.
 You can learn more about ukuleles and learn to play your first song on the ukulele by joining our Live 1 to 1 online Ukulele Classes.
 And more importantly, have fun!